SunSerega/POCGL/Packing/Template/GL/Fixers/Funcs/ReadMe.md

 ### !clear_ovrs

 Deletes all overloads.
-It only makes sense if there is `!add_ovr` next.
+It only makes sense if there is `!add_ovrs` next.

 Syntax:
 ```
 # FuncName
 !clear_ovrs
-!add_ovr
+!add_ovrs
 ...
 ```